-- Eligibility: Grants will be awarded to students whose Division II Concentration or Division III Independent Project in some way seeks to make the scientific method or scientific findings accessible to non-scientists.
-Examples include science and public health reporting; documentary photography, film or video; and fact-based projects that address aspects of science generally.
+Eligibility: Grants will be awarded to students whose Division II concentration or Division III independent project in some way seeks to make the scientific method or scientific findings accessible to non-scientists.

-Hampshire College alumnus, and the son of Earl Ubell, Michael C. Ubell 70F established the grant program in honor of his father.
+Hampshire College alum, and the son of Earl Ubell, Michael C. Ubell 70F established the grant program in honor of his father.

 If you are looking for a different kind of research grant, visit CORC's Fellowships, Grants, and Scholarships page.